Thorne North railway station: Services

 Stopping services between Doncaster and Hull and beyond call at Thorne North.
-Monday to Saturdays there is usually an hourly service, with some additional peak period calls.
+Monday to Saturday, there is usually an hourly service, with some additional peak period calls.
 Services to/from Sheffield stop only at peak periods and in the late evening - connections can be made at Doncaster at other times.

-Sundays there is an hourly service each way to the same destinations.
+On Sundays, there is an hourly service each way to the same destinations.